-Nestled against the sparkling North Sea and surrounded by the rolling fields of Aberdeenshire’s beautiful countryside lies the vibrant and historic city of Aberdeen.
+Nestled against the sparkling North Sea and surrounded by the rolling fields of Grampian’s beautiful countryside lies the vibrant and historic city of Aberdeen.

 Known as the ‘Granite City’ due to its iconic silver-grey stone architecture, Aberdeen is a must-visit destination for all visitors to Scotland as it offers a rich tapestry of culture, history, exciting nightlife, and a number of amazing tourist attractions.